AdobeDocs/commerce-operations.pt-BR/help/installation/prerequisites/web-server/nginx.md

 ### Verificar a instalação

-Abra um navegador da Web e navegue até o URL base do site para [verifique a instalação](../../next-steps/verify.md).
+Abra um navegador e navegue até a URL base do site para [verificar a instalação](../../next-steps/verify.md).

 ## CentOS 7